DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ## $pneu14
 ## [1] "kn2"
 ```

 ### Moran's Index {-}

-We will confirm the PCNM finding using the Moran's Index of our study variable and the spatial weights matrices.
+We confirm the PCNM finding using the Moran's Index of our study variable and the spatial weights matrices.
 We expect to find spatial autocorrelation between the SMR and $\mathbf{W}$.
-We will use the Moran's I statistically significant $p-value$ to assess the matrices.
+We use the Moran's I statistically significant $p-value$ to assess the matrices.

 ```r